wisdomwater/bardo-thodol/README.md

-Great — thanks for sharing your *Pistis Sophia* README as a model.
-Here’s a draft for your *Tibetan Book of the Dead* repository in the same voice, structure, and tone:

----

 # The Tibetan Book of the Dead: A Modern Devotional Rendering

 This project is a warm, contemplative reinterpretation of *The Tibetan Book of the Dead* (*Bardo Thödol*).
 Long revered as a guide for the dying and a reminder for the living, this devotional retelling seeks to bring its profound insights into clear, inviting language for the modern reader.